jtdaugherty/brick/docs/guide.rst

 widgets.
 If you don't want to crop in this way, you can use any of ``vty``'s cropping functions to operate on the ``Result`` image as desired.

+Sub-widgets may specify specific attribute name values influencing that sub-widget.
+If the custom widget utilizes its own attribute names but needs to render the sub-widget, it can use ``overrideAttr`` or ``mapAttrNames`` to convert its custom names to the names that the sub-widget uses for rendering its output.

 .. _vty: https://github.com/coreyoconnor/vty
 .. _Hackage: http://hackage.haskell.org/